NikoDovidija/MongoExpressMongooseApi/README.md

 The api is accesed through the address http://localhost:3000/ with the following endpoints:

 * GET - /products - returns all products
 * GET - /product/:id - returns the specified product with the id
 * POST - /product - saves the specified product object
 * DELETE - /product/:id - removes the specified product with the id
+* PUT - /product - updates the specified product